sir-Gollum/CalSync1on1/README.md

 - Verify file exists: `~/.config/calsync1on1/config.yaml`
 - Check YAML syntax with online validator
 - Run setup script to recreate: `./setup-config.sh`

-**Recurring events not syncing**
-- Ensure `recurring_events.sync_series` is `true` in config
-- Check that recurring 1:1 meetings have consistent attendees
-- Use `--verbose` flag to see recurring event analysis

 ### Debug Mode